This is the multi-page printable view of this section. Click here to print.

 Screenshot showing a PR Summary

 The list of PR Summaries in your Inbox let you quickly scan a list of new PRs and decide whether they require action from you or you can safely ignore them.
-You can view PRs in your Inbox on a per-repository basis, or see a list of all incoming PRs in the All Repositories view.
+You can view PRs in your Inbox on a per-repository basis, or see a list of all incoming PRs in the All Pull Requests view.

 You can also select the “Open in GitHub” option if you want to view details about the PR that are not available in PR Focus, such as looking at the PR diff.